faasm/python/README.md

 ```

 The result is installed at `third-party/cpython/install/wasm`.

+We provide a [Setup.local](third-party/cpython/Modules/Setup.local) file, which
+specifies which standard CPython modules will be built statically.
+Many of the
+non-essential standard libraries will error as part of their build, which is ok
+provided we don't need them.

+At the end of the CPython build, it will print out a list of which modules have
+been successfully built and which have failed.

+### Runtime files

 CPython needs to access certain files at runtime.
 These can be put in place with
 the following: